 Is there a student org or language table for ASL?

-Badgers Sign is a new Registered Student Organization for students interested in ASL from across campus!
+Badgers Sign UW is a Registered Student Organization for students interested in ASL from across campus!
 The group generally meets biweekly, with a goal of raising awareness and increasing understanding of Deaf culture and community issues, practicing ASL together, and having fun with ASL games.
 Follow them on Instagram or contact Heaven Williams for more info.

 Can I get a certificate in ASL?